Dorset Joint Railway

 Annett's Shields.
 On LQ arms the pivot was fixed on the centre-line of the post, with the result that the 'green' aspect was almost entirely to the right of the post.
 When the arm was horizontal in the 'on' position, there was a risk in some locations that stray light from the surrounding area (eg house or street lights) might be visible through the 'green' aspect and thereby give a false 'off' indication to the driver of an approaching train.
 In such cases it was common practice on the L&SWR, and hence also the S&DJR, for the signal to be fitted with an Annett's Shield; this was a semi-circular plate (usually painted grey or black) fixed by a bracket to the signal post to project up in front of, and obscure, the 'green' aspect when the arm was in the 'on' position.
 On UQ arms the pivot was to the left of the post, so the whole of the 'green' aspect was in front of the post and hence the problem was less severe; however lattice or SR-type rail-built posts were relatively 'open' structures, so it would appear that a rectangular plate was fixed to the front of the post immediately behind the arm.

 S&DJR 'Calling On' and 'Shunt Ahead' signals took the form of a full-size arm painted red with a white spot, surmounted by a black ring, the reverse being painted white with a black spot (PRSS Plate 81).
 All known examples are listed in RailWest in a separate Register of Ringed Arms.
-(Note: the S&DJR seems to have described all such signals simply as "Shunt By" signals, regardless of their function, eg "Shunt By Down Home" etc.) In the SR period some were renewed as a LQ arm, painted red with a broad horizontal white band and bearing a large red 'C' or 'S' on their face; the reverse was painted white with a broad horizontal black band.
-In later years some were renewed as smaller UQ arms painted in the same style; some of these bore a large red 'S' on their face while others had an indicator attached to the post which, when the arm was 'off', showed an illuminated 'C', 'S' or 'W' to denote their function ('Calling On', 'Shunt Ahead' or 'Warning').
+(Note: the S&DJR seems to have described all such signals simply as "Shunt By" signals, regardless of their function, eg "Shunt By Down Home" etc.) In the SR period some were renewed as a LQ arm, painted red with a broad horizontal white band and bearing a large red 'C' or 'S' on their face, the reverse being white with a broad horizontal black band; many, if not all, of those arms were shorter than their 'ringed' predecessors.
+In later years some were renewed as smaller UQ arms painted in the same 'striped' style; some of these bore a large red 'S' on their face while others had an indicator attached to the post which, when the arm was 'off', showed an illuminated 'C', 'S' or 'W' to denote their function ('Calling On', 'Shunt Ahead' or 'Warning').
 Details of these LQ and UQ replacement arms are included in the Register of Ringed Arms.
 At locations where a subsidiary arm was converted to UQ the alteration appears to have coincided with the conversion of the main arm from LQ to UQ.

 The images above show examples of SR-style 'striped' subsidiary arms.
 On the left is a LQ 'Calling On' arm (Glastonbury No 28), in the middle a LQ 'Shunt Ahead' arm (Glastonbury No 3PUSH), and on the right an UQ 'Shunt Ahead' arm (Highbridge 'C' No 17PULL).
 It will be noted that all the arms had spectacle plates with 'reduced' aspects (see below), but of different sizes, and the LQ example was fitted also with an Annett's Shield.
 Although the relevant S&DJR Signal Instruction No 300 for the replacement arm for Glastonbury No 28 in 1929 stated that it had a red 'C', it would appear from the photograph that in the BR period it was white - another example of the many variations in S&DJR signalling practice over the years.